KimeChung11/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Let's predict which customers are most likely leave a credit card company?
+Let's predict which customers are most likely leave a credit card service?